Monday, April 29, 2024

 Son of Anything To Clock--LM311, Lower Parts Count

-Readers: If you want to build the project featured in today's post, please go to PCBWAY's Community pages--a gerber ready to download and/or fabricate as well as KiCAD files and a BOM are there.
+Readers: If you'd like to build the project featured in today's post, please go to PCBWAY's Community pages--a gerber ready to download and/or fabricate as well as KiCAD files and a BOM are here.

 Also please visit PCBWAY's site--using the link here--it will help this blog immensely.
 Thanks.